open-wc/open-wc/packages/eslint-plugin-lit-a11y/docs/rules/accessible-emoji.md

 ## When Not To Use It

-If you do not use emoji in your lit-html templates.
+If you exclusively target modern user agents which explicitly support emoji in plain text, or if you do not use emoji in your lit-html templates.

 ## Further Reading